The Murders in the Rue Morgue

-"The Murders in the Rue Morgue" is a short story by Edgar Allan Poe published in Graham's Magazine in 1841.
+"The Murders in the Rue Morgue" is a short story by the American writer and literary critic Edgar Allan Poe published in Graham's Magazine in 1841.
 It has been described as the first modern detective story; Poe referred to it as one of his "tales of ratiocination".

 C. Auguste Dupin is a man in Paris who solves the mystery of the brutal murder of two women.
 Numerous witnesses heard a suspect, though no one agrees on what language was spoken.
 At the murder scene, Dupin finds clues suggesting that the killer was not human.

 As the first fictional detective, Poe's Dupin displays many traits which became literary conventions in subsequent fictional detectives, including Sherlock Holmes and Hercule Poirot.
 Many later characters, for example, follow Poe's model of the brilliant detective, his personal friend who serves as narrator, and the final revelation being presented before the reasoning that leads up to it.
 Dupin himself reappears in "The Mystery of Marie Rogêt" and "The Purloined Letter".